- Paintball mask/goggles to cover your full face

 Hand shots can be some of the most painful as you don’t have any meat there!
 So a shot to the knuckle can be a stinger!
 For this reason, many paintball players choose to wear gloves.
-Now unlike winter gloves, you would want to wear a glove where you can still feel and squeeze the trigger.
+Unlike winter gloves, you want to wear a glove where you can still feel and squeeze the trigger.

 For paintball, players use fingerless gloves.
 Much like weight lifters gloves, except instead of the padding on the palm to cushion a weight bar, paintball gloves have a rubber backing to protect the back of the hand up through the first knuckle.

 Footwear to wear for paintball